 Other project members:

-Berit Mohr – Master student writing her thesis on drought, land abandonment and migration in North-Eastern Syria
+Berit Mohr – Master student who wrote her thesis on drought, land abandonment and migration in North-Eastern Syria

 Cecilia Axelsson Örberg – Project assistant and workshop coordinator